-Study success and you'll discover that mindset plays a significant role in just about any endeavour - and it's no different when it comes to taking charge of your health and making positive lifestyle changes.
+Study success and you'll discover that mindset plays a key role in just about any endeavour - and it's no different when it comes to taking charge of your health, wellness and making positive lifestyle changes.

-The biggest challenge with maintaining (or developing) a "self care" mindset is first overcoming the limiting belief systems about health that your parents and/or society has raised us with.
-False ideals like these:
+The biggest challenge with maintaining (or developing) a "self care" mindset, is first overcoming the limiting belief systems about health.

 - Disease is a mystery;

-- I need meat for protein to stay strong;
+- You need protein from animals to stay strong;

 - Salt causes high blood pressure;